Cachamoe/README-Generator/README.md

 # README-Generator
 ![](image2/Screen%20Shot%202020-09-28%20at%2010.35.22%20AM.png)
 ## Overview
 This is my README Generator!
+This application helps the user to save time by not having to completely design a README from scratch.

 I completed this assignment given the acceptance criteria: